Dockworkers & Ports Agree to Pause Strike Until January 2025

 dockworkers on strike New Jersey

-Initially, the strike by 45,000 dockworkers has closed 14 ports: Baltimore, Maryland; Boston, Massachusetts; Charleston, South Carolina; Houston.
+Initially, the strike by 45,000 dockworkers closed 14 ports: Baltimore, Maryland; Boston, Massachusetts; Charleston, South Carolina; Houston.
 Texas; Mobile, Alabama; New Orleans, Louisiana; New York/New Jersey; Norfolk, Virginia; Philadelphia, Pennsylvania; Savannah, Georgia; and Wilmington, Delaware, as well as Jacksonville, Miami, and Tampa, Florida.

 The Danish company A.P.
-Moller-Maersk, one of the world’s largest container shippers, said the U.S. dockworkers strike will affect supply chains, leading to delays in cargo movement, increased costs, and logistical challenges for businesses relying on U.S. East Coast and Gulf Coast ports.
+Moller-Maersk, one of the world’s largest container shippers, said the U.S. dockworkers strike would affect supply chains, leading to delays in cargo movement, increased costs, and logistical challenges for businesses relying on U.S. East Coast and Gulf Coast ports.

 “Longer labor dispute durations may exacerbate disruptions, affecting import and export activities, container availability, and overall operational efficiency,” Maersk wrote in a customer advisory.

-The company is planning to implement a local port disruption surcharge for all cargo moving to and from the U.S. East Coast and Gulf Coast terminals, ranging from $1,500 to $3,780 a container.
+Before the current pause was agreed to, Maersk was planning to implement a local port disruption surcharge for all cargo moving to and from the U.S. East Coast and Gulf Coast terminals, ranging from $1,500 to $3,780 a container.
 Subject to regulatory approval, the charge depends on the impact of the strike on the supply chain.

 Leading products to be affected include electronics and automobiles, according to a September analysis by The Conference Board, a nonpartisan think tank based in New York City.

-The economic loss from the shutdown will be between $3.8 billion to $4.5 billion a day, according to JPMorgan Chase & Co.
 Shipping congestion resulting from a week-long strike would take about a month to clear, according to Grace Zwemmer at Oxford Economics, an economics advisory firm based in Oxford, England.

 The strike comes just over a month before the U.S. presidential election on November 5, but President Joe Biden, a Democrat and a strong union supporter, says he will not involve himself in this strike.